ashfaqkhan111/Daspro2025/jobsheet2/README.md

-# Jobsheet2 – Java Programs
+# Jobsheet2 ï¿½ Java Programs

 This project contains two Java programs created using **Eclipse IDE**.
 They can also be compiled and run using the `javac` and `java` commands in any environment with JDK installed.

 ---

 ## 1. Dynamic Area Calculator Program
 **File:** `DynamicAreaCalculator.java`